Republican Accountability: Ads featuring former Trump officials

 In August 2020, former senior official in the Trump administration Miles Taylor filmed a spot, calling Trump "dangerous" and saying "What we saw week in and week out, for me, after two and a half years in that administration, was terrifying.
 We would go in to try to talk to him about a pressing national security issue—cyberattack, terrorism threat—he wasn't interested in those things.
 To him, they weren't priorities."
 Later that month another former Homeland Security staffer from the Trump administration, Elizabeth Neumann, made an ad in which she endorsed Biden and called Trump "racist" and "a threat to America."
 In September, Olivia Troye, former homeland security and counterterrorism advisor to Vice President Pence and aide to the White House Coronavirus Task Force filmed an ad endorsing Biden.

 Ads featuring other high-profile individuals

 In October 2020 former CIA director and retired General Michael Hayden made an ad for the group.
-In October former GOP congressman Jim Kolbe also made an adbrrtiment.
+In October former GOP congressman Jim Kolbe also made an advertisement.

 Leadership

 Organizers included Republican political strategist Sarah Longwell, conservative writer Bill Kristol, GOP strategist Mike Murphy, and former Jeb Bush aide Tim Miller.
+The PAC receives funding from several prominent megadonors including LinkedIn cofounder Reid Hoffman, investor John Pritzker and hedge fund manager Seth Klarman.

 Reception

 The Philadelphia Inquirer said the group was "waging guerrilla warfare within the GOP".
-Washington Post columnist Jennifer Rubin called the pieces "some of the best pro-Biden ads".
+The Washington Post columnist Jennifer Rubin called the pieces "some of the best pro-Biden ads".